formateli/tryton_web_user_react/README.rst

 Tryton Web User React
 #####################

-A simple frontend implementation for *Tryton Web User Module* using *React*.
+A simple frontend for *Tryton Web User Module* using *React*.

+        - Tryton server as an API backend.
+        - User Login and Registration process.
+        - Email user verification and password change.
+        - User Authentication and Autorization (token management).

 `Tryton <https://tryton.org>`_ is business software, ideal for companies of any size, easy to use, complete and 100% Open Source.

-This project take advange of the excelent `React Mega Tutorial <https://blog.miguelgrinberg.com/post/introducing-the-react-mega-tutorial>`_ for the frontend development.
+Thanks to the excelent `React Mega Tutorial <https://blog.miguelgrinberg.com/post/introducing-the-react-mega-tutorial>`_ used in the learning process for the frontend design and development.

 Running ...
 -----------